matheusvilano/PyWwise/README.md

 - Object-Oriented
 - Fully Documented

+## Installation

+PyWwise is available on the [Python Package Index](https://pypi.org/project/pywwise/), and so it is recommended to install it via `pip`.
+Using CMD, Terminal, PowerShell, or any command-line interface of your choice, run the command `pip install pywwise` to install the latest version of PyWwise.

 ## Usage

 Getting started with PyWwise is easy, as it exposes only a select amount of modules.
 The first step is always to import